RobeDM/LIBIRWLS/README.md

 * -g Gamma: Set gamma in the radial basis kernel function (default 1)
 * -c Cost: Set the SVM Cost (default 1)
 * -s Classifier_size: Size of the classifier (default 50)
-* -t Number_of_Threads: It is the number of threads in the parallel task (default 1)
+* -t Number_of_Threads: It is the number of parallel threads to solve the task (default 1)
 * -a Algorithm: Algorithm for centroids selection (default 1)
      * 0 -- Random Selection
      * 1 -- SGMA (Sparse Greedy Matrix Approximation